FlagOpen/FlagGems/CONTRIBUTING.md

 ### 2.2 Op Unit Test
 Operator Unit Tests check the correctness of operators.
 If new operators are added, you need to add test cases in the corresponding file under the `tests` directory.
 If new test files are added, you should also add the test commands to the `cmd` variable in the `tools/coverage.sh` file.
-For operator testing, decorate @pytest.mark.{OP_NAME} before the test function and register {OP_NAME} in pytest.ini.
+For operator testing, decorate @pytest.mark.{OP_NAME} before the test function so that we can run the unit test function of the specified OP through `pytest -m`.
 A unit test function can be decorated with multiple custom marks.

 ### 2.3 Model Test
 Model Tests check the correctness of models.
 Adding a new model follows a process similar to adding a new operator.